Succession to the Danish throne: History

 Prince Knud had three children.
 His sons married without the monarch's permission and lost both their royal titles and succession rights.
 Only Knud's daughter, the unmarried Princess Elisabeth, retained her rights to the throne.
-Since her death, the line of succession has consisted only of descendants of King Frederick IX.
+Since her death, the line of succession has consisted only of descendants of King Frederik IX.

 Queen Margrethe II's youngest sister, Anne-Marie, married King Constantine II of Greece in 1964.
-In view of the fact that she was marrying a foreign ruler, although he was himself a Prince of Denmark, consent to the marriage was given on the condition that Anne-Marie renounced her and her descendants' rights to the Danish throne.
+As she was marrying a foreign ruler, although he was himself a prince of Denmark, consent to the marriage was given on the condition that Anne-Marie renounced her and her descendants' rights to the Danish throne.

-In 2008, the Danish parliament voted in favour of a new royal succession law that allows a first-born child to one day ascend the throne regardless of whether it is a boy or a girl, similar to that of Sweden and Norway.
-The bill was voted through two successive parliaments, and submitted to a referendum, ensuring that, in future, the heir apparent to the throne of Denmark would be the monarch's first-born child.
-However, the 'yes' did not change the actual line of succession at that time.
-The Crown Princess gave birth to twins on 8 January 2011.
+In 2008, the Danish parliament voted in favour of instituting absolute primogeniture, which would make the Danish monarch's first-born child heir apparent regardless of gender, similar to Sweden and Norway.
+The bill was voted through two successive parliaments, and submitted to a referendum.
+The change in succession law did not affect the immediate line of succession as all of Margrethe II's descendants would hold the same positions under both laws.
+Crown Prince Frederik and Crown Princess Mary became parents to twins born on 8 January 2011.
 Upon their birth, the twins assumed the fourth and fifth place in the line of succession, according to the absolute primogeniture principle adopted, thereby not giving Prince Vincent precedence over his older sister Princess Isabella.

+In 2022, Queen Margrethe II stripped the children of her son Prince Joachim of their princely titles, though they remain in the line of succession (see Count of Monpezat#2023 style changes for details).